casanovg/timonel/timonel-bootloader-io/README.md

 * **FORCE\_ERASE\_PG**: If this option is enabled, each flash memory page is erased before writing new data.
 Normally, it shouldn't be necessary to enable it.
 (Default: false).
 * **CLEAR\_BIT\_7\_R31**: This is to avoid that the first bootloader instruction is skipped after restarting without an user application in memory.
 See: http://www.avrfreaks.net/comment/2561866#comment-2561866.
 (Default: false).
 * **CHECK\_PAGE\_IX**: If this option is enabled, the page index size is checked to ensure that isn't bigger than SPM\_PAGESIZE (64 bytes in an ATtiny85).
 This keeps the app data integrity in case the master sends wrong page sizes.
 (Default: false).
+* **CMD\_READDEVS**: This option enables the READDEVS command.
+It allows reading all fuse bits, lock bits, and device signature imprint table.
+(Default: false).
+* **EEPROM_ACCESS**: This option enables the READEEPR and WRITEEPR commands, which allow reading and writing the device EEPROM.
+(Default: false).